Aliases for CCK Gene

 GeneCards Summary for CCK Gene

 CCK (Cholecystokinin) is a Protein Coding gene.
-Diseases associated with CCK include acalculous cholecystitis and cholecystitis.
-Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include hormone activity and neuropeptide hormone activity.
+Diseases associated with CCK include Cholecystitis and Biliary Dyskinesia.
+Among its related pathways are Gastric acid production and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include hormone activity and neuropeptide hormone activity.

 This peptide hormone induces gall bladder contraction and the release of pancreatic enzymes in the gut.
 Its function in the brain is not clear.
 Binding to CCK-A receptors stimulates amylase release from the pancreas, binding to CCK-B receptors stimulates gastric acid secretion.